 - re-engagement series to get inactive subscribers back on track;

-- abandoned browse emails to schedule a property tour, browsed by the user earlier;
+- abandoned search emails to schedule a property tour, browsed by the user earlier;

 - geo-targeted emails based on the specific location to inform a customer about the property located in the area they are interested in.